alexisdacosta/handwritten-character-sequence-recognition/docs/report.md

 \newpage
 # II.
 Handwritten character model creation, training and testing
+This part refers to the following Jupiter Notebook: [model_CNN_characters.ipynb](https://github.com/alexisdacosta/handwritten-character-sequence-recognition/blob/master/notebooks/model_CNN_characters.ipynb)

 ## a.
 Frameworks and libraries used, and why ?
-Same that 1st part
+Same that first part

 ## b.
 Dataset manipulation
 We use a different dataset.
 We do the same manipulation as in the first part, except that we get our datasets directly from 2 .csv files obtained from the Kaggle website.
 We then apply some small mathematical operations so that our model fits these data

 ## c.
 Model creation
-Same that 1st part
+Same that first part

 ## d.
 Model training
-Same that 1st part but with more epoachs (30).
+Same that first part but with more epoachs (30).
 This takes about 30 minutes.

 ## e.
 Model testing
 Then, we test our model with the test sub dataset :